Word Meanings - FORSPENT - Book Publishers vocabulary database

 One who spends money profusely or improvidently; a prodigal; one who lavishes or wastes his estate.
 Also used figuratively.
 A woman who was a generous spendthrift of life.
 Mrs. R. H. Davis. - TIRING-HOUSE

 A tiring-room.
-Shak. - SPEED COUNTER
+Shak. - STRENGTHFUL

 Waste material from the manufacture of alkali; specif., soda waste. - ASPER